grdspcht/ggret/paper/paper.md

 ```

-`ggarg` provides functions for reading extended Newick and (Beast2) NEXUS format.
+`ggarg` provides functions for reading extended Newick and (Beast2) NEXUS format [@cardona_extended_2008].
 This allows the user to visualise phylogenetic networks inferred from various programs.

 For the sake of reproducibility we showcase some of the visualisation features with the `retnet` object that comes with `ggarg`.